 Do you just want to stay home this summer?
 Sometimes you just need an excuse to spend a little time at home.

 Alternatively, maybe you’re traveling to visit relatives or taking a vacation this summer.
-Just because you can’t commit to a traditional part-time job doesn’t mean you have to miss out on the chance to earn extra cash.
+While there are tons of travel jobs available, we’ll leave that topic for another post.
+But just because you can’t commit to a traditional part-time job doesn’t mean you have to miss out on the chance to earn extra cash.

 Here are a few ideas: